naazimjalal/T-Rex_Run_Algorithm/README.md

 # T-Rex_Run_Algorithm
+# Remember laptop must be on _best performance mode_
  to run this first you have to install the libraries

  to install type the following commands on your terminal: